 - Typographic replacement Websites often consist only of characters that can be entered via keyboard – something typographers and designers are often quite unhappy about.
 DokuWiki can relate and allows replacing certain strings with typographical symbols.
 If you are not satisfied with the standard mappings, you can expand it here.

 - URL Schema The wiki engine can automatically create links to URLs; in this configuration area you can complete the protocols.

 8th Place: templatepagename

 One of the strengths of DokuWiki is that you can define templates for each namespace.
-Each new page is automatically filled with the contents of this template.
-This is extremely helpful because you can define content structures that way.
-Whoever creates a document in such a prepared namespace immediately gets the recommended structuring submitted.
+Each new page is automatically filled with the content of this template.
+This is extremely helpful because it is how you set up content structures.
+Whoever creates a document in a namespace prepared in this way is immediately presented with the recommended structure.

 9th Place: addnewpage and newpagetemplate